 Key to Success:

-Use AI to become the center of your customer’s financial lives and part of a larger ecosystem.
+Use AI to become the center of your customer’s financial life and part of a larger ecosystem.

 In essence, using AI to create this sort of financial ecosystem, where users can access services with other firms and platforms they do business with, makes financial institutions an essential hub for their customers when they engage in commerce, rather than merely a back-end payments processor.